buildpacks/rfcs/text/0000-dot-profile-utility-buildpack.md

 # How it Works
 [how-it-works]: #how-it-works

-In short, the wrapper should do:
+The `.profile` wrapper will:

+1. Source the `.profile` script.
+1. Write the environment variables to the [`exec.d` output TOML](https://github.com/buildpacks/spec/blob/main/buildpack.md#execd-output-toml).

+We will write a small program, `write-env-toml`, to write all environment variables in the `exec.d` output TOML format.

 ```
 #!/bin/bash
-set -euo pipefail
 source .profile
-env >&3
+write-env-toml >&3
 ```

-We acknowledge that the `env` output will need to be properly quoted to be valid TOML.
-We will use or create a tool to handle that formatting.

-This will write the environment, including any variables set in `.profile`, to the [`exec.d` output TOML](https://github.com/buildpacks/spec/blob/main/buildpack.md#execd-output-toml).
-Since it also executes the `.profile` script, any side effects will happen.
+Sourcing the `.profile` script will execute any side effects.
+Writing the `exec.d` output TOML will ensure that all environment variables will be set.
-This will solve for both of the simple examples above.
+So, this will solve for both of the simple examples above.

 On Windows, for `.profile.bat` scripts, we can take the same approach of wrapping the script like:

 ```
 call .profile.bat
-set >&%CNB_EXEC_D_HANDLE%
+write-env-toml >&%CNB_EXEC_D_HANDLE%
 ```

 Per the [Operating System Conventions in the CNB spec](https://github.com/buildpacks/spec#operating-system-conventions), this buildpack will support scripts compatible with bash version 3 or greater on Linux, and cmd.exe on Windows.